francespejo/FRANMIRROR/README.md

-# Hi, I'm Francmirror! 👋🏽
+# Hi, I'm FrankiMirror! 👋🏽

 I'm a student of all kinds of technologies, and I enjoy exploring new ideas and experimenting with different tools and platforms.
 I'm passionate about learning and sharing my knowledge with others, and I'm excited to connect with like-minded people on GitHub.

-- 📝 I regularly write articles on [MirrorSecOps.com](https://MirrorSecOps.com)

-- 📄 Know about my experiences [franmirror.com](https://franmirror.com)

 ## What I Do 🤖